dan-subic/ratbags/docs/src/extras/principles-for-players.md

 # Principles for Players

 ## Agency
-- Attributes and related saves do not define your character.
+- Abilities and related saves do not define your character.
 They are tools.
 - Don't ask only what your character would do, ask what you would do, too.
 - Be creative with your intuition, items, and connections.